Ntagungira-cmd/Ntagungira-cmd/README.md

 ### Hi there! <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="35px">
 I am a fullstack web developer(Backend Heavy).
 I am proficient in JavaScript and its frameworks like Nest, and I use them in my projects daily; I am also competent in Java and Springboot(SpringMVC) framework.

-- 🌱 I’m learning Python
+- 🌱 I’m learning about A.I especially focusing on Large Language Models(LLM's)
 - ⚡ Hobby: I enjoy Gaming 🎮

 ### Reach Out on: